maximumberlin76-gif/amnion-oracle/docs/04_STABILITY_METRICS.md

     coherence_score

 These values are treated as physical observables.
+The stability layer MUST remain deterministic.
+No stochastic sampling is allowed inside.
 04_STABILITY_METRICS does not define resonance physics — it only defines stability evaluation rules applied to them.